mxtommy/SigkSens/USAGE.md

 This "sensor" is useful to see the status of digital pins.
 You can either see State (On/Off) or the frequency of state change. (for example for counting RPM).
 Note State sends 1 update per deltaTimer period, and also a delta immediately on state change.
 Setting State attribute on something like an rpm input would cause a delta to be sent on every pulse, probably not the best idea :) Frequency sends only 1 delta every deltaTimer period.

+Input Pins can be defined in config.h  Defaults to "D5" and "D6" pins on Wemos D1 Mini (pins 14 and 12 of ESP)

 | AttributeName |  Description |
 | --- | --- |
 | state | Reports whether pin is high/low.  |